How DNA Testing Has Improved Criminal Justice System

 How Is DNA Testing Done?

 When a forensic scientist receives a sample from the crime scene, he tries to separate different DNAs from each other by using various techniques such as RFLP methods and PCR assays.
-When the DNA is separated, short tandem repeats (STPs) are identified and studied.
-These coded sequences can help scientists give a face to the DNA sample.

 Once scientists identify the specific codes, these are made to run through an official database.
 If the police database has records of the culprit, it can be identified instantly.

-DNA testing has always been a complex procedure.
-It required dedicated and skilled scientists to perform the tests successfully.
-The procedure was also very time-consuming.
 However, as technology has advanced today, people can perform DNA tests at home using a home dna test kit.
 This kit is easy to use and gives considerably accurate results.

 Pros And Cons Of DNA Testing In the Criminal Justice System